Xilinx/Vitis_Libraries/security/docs/src/guide_L1/internals/gmac.rst

 ========

 Galois Message Authentication Code (GMAC) is an specialization of the GCM(Galois/Counter mode) and used for authentication, as defined in `NIST800_38D`_.
-In this version, we provide Advanced Encryption Standard (AES) based processing ability, The cipherkey length for AES should be 128/192/256 bits.
+In this version, Advanced Encryption Standard (AES) based processing ability is provided.
+The cipherkey length for AES should be 128/192/256 bits.
-Our implementation takes a fix-sized (128 bits per block) data stream, but text in real world has a variety of lengths.
+The implementation takes a fix-sized (128 bits per block) data stream, but the text in real world has a variety of lengths.
 Thus, you need to provide the data length in bits accompany with the data.

 .. _`NIST800_38D`: https://csrc.nist.gov/publications/detail/sp/800-38d/final